 respiratory zone and loss of a viola

-surface tension results in normally large bronchioles this subtype of COPD is usually caused by the resins from cigarette smoke resins destroy the lungs elastic fibers of course causing the lung to lose its allez city also known as this pulmonary compliance and in very very rare cases a patient may have a genetic mutation that
+surface tension results in normally large bronchioles this subtype of COPD is usually caused by the resins from cigarette smoke resins destroy the lungs elastic fibers of course causing the lung to lose its allez city also known as this pulmonary compliance and in very very rare cases a patient may have a genetic mutation that left them at high risk for developing

 the disease in this mutation the the

-individual is lacking an enzyme that fights against other enzymes that damage the lung tissue this results in the lungs elasticity to be destroyed at a very fast pace small airway resistance disease is a disease in which the bronchial has become narrowed and plugged with mucus this disease usually
+individual is lacking an enzyme that fights against other enzymes that damage the lung tissue this results in the lungs elasticity to be destroyed at a very fast pace small airway resistance disease is a disease in which the bronchial has become narrowed and plugged with mucus this disease usually follows emphysema chronic bronchitis

-causes inflammation of the bronchial tubes which we can kind of tell how this disease will affect the lungs due to its name
+causes inflammation of the bronchial tubes which we can kind of tell how this disease will affect the lungs due to its name Franck means bronchi and itis meaning

-inflammation this disease causes the patients who produced an excessive amount of mucus that must be cleared by coughing this disease is mainly caused by cigarette smoke the cigarette smoke impairs the lungs by increasing the size and number of the mucous glands in goblet cells and this is what's going to cause an excessive amount of mucus being produced cigarette smoke also impairs
+inflammation this disease causes the patients who produced an excessive amount of mucus that must be cleared by coughing this disease is mainly caused by cigarette smoke the cigarette smoke impairs the lungs by increasing the size and number of the mucous glands in goblet cells and this is what's going to cause an excessive amount of mucus being produced cigarette smoke also impairs the lungs by paralyzing the cilia of the

 respiratory epithelium now this is

-dangerous because the cilia of the respiratory system functions to filter the air breathed through the nose so if the cilia become paralyzed an individual won't be breathing and clean or filtered air patients with COPD
+dangerous because the cilia of the respiratory system functions to filter the air breathed through the nose so if the cilia become paralyzed an individual won't be breathing and clean or filtered air patients with COPD usually experience a mixture of all

 three subtypes a patient with COPD will